-- R = the Clozapine Pharmacist Services Fee that the DHB will pay the Provider (if R is a positive number) - Sc = the GST exclusive subsidy specified for the Pharmaceutical in the Pharmaceutical Schedule on the date of Supply - M = a margin towards the procurement and stockholding costs for the Pharmaceutical, which is: - (a) 0.03 if the Pharmaceutical Schedule Pack Subsidy for the Pharmaceutical is less than \$150.00; and - (b) 0.04 if the Pharmaceutical Schedule Pack Subsidy for the Pharmaceutical is \$150.00 or more - PF = the Per Pack Fee listed in the Pharmaceutical Schedule (which is pro-rated if less than the full pack of the relevant Pharmaceutical, as listed in the Pharmaceutical Schedule, is Supplied)

-HF = the Handling Fee for the Pharmaceutical, which is \$1.01

-- HFM = the Handling Fee Multiplier for the Pharmaceutical, which is 10.60 - GST = 1.15 (or such other amount as correctly reflects the GST rate on the date of Supply - CoP = the Co-payment payable by the Service User (if any) - 10.3 Subject to clause 10.4, if "R" is a negative number: - (a) that number will be treated as a positive amount; and - (b) the DHB will be entitled to recover that amount from the Provider (including by way of set-off). - 10.4 The DHB will not recover (nor be entitled to recover) the amount "R" if the Supply of the Pharmaceutical is a Negative A3 or J3 Transaction.
+- R = the Clozapine Services Fee that the DHB will pay the Provider (if R is a positive number) - Sc = the GST exclusive subsidy specified for the Pharmaceutical in the Pharmaceutical Schedule on the date of Dispensing - M = a margin towards the procurement and stockholding costs for the Pharmaceutical, which is: - (a) 0.03 if the Pharmaceutical Schedule Pack Subsidy for the Pharmaceutical is less than \$150.00; and - (b) 0.04 if the Pharmaceutical Schedule Pack Subsidy for the Pharmaceutical is \$150.00 or more - PF = the Per Pack Fee - HF = the Handling Fee for the Pharmaceutical, which is \$1.01 - HFM = the Handling Fee Multiplier for the Pharmaceutical, which is 10.60 - GST = 1.15 (or such other amount as correctly reflects the GST rate on the date of Dispensing) - CoP = the Co-payment payable by the Service User (if any). - 10.3 Subject to clause 10.4, if "R" is a negative number: - (a) that number will be treated as a positive amount; and - (b) the DHB will be entitled to recover that amount from the Provider (including by way of set-off). - 10.4 The DHB will not recover (nor be entitled to recover) the amount "R" if the Dispensing of the Pharmaceutical is a Negative A3 or J3 Transaction.

-11.1 In this Schedule, unless the context requires otherwise, the following words and phrases have the following meaning:
+11.1 In this Service Schedule, unless the context requires otherwise, the following words and phrases have the following meaning: